foyy/mainSite/content/blog/Your Brain on Thought/index.md

 ## You are thinking most of the day

 Five years ago I would have thought this idea was wack.
 Even being prone to absent-mindedness and daydreaming, there’s no way I was thinking all day long.
-Then one day, when I was teaching high school at a super-ultra-mega academically competitive school, the teachers attended a presentation on stress-reduction techniques we could try with our students, since so many of them were stressed constantly.
+Then one day, when I was teaching high school at a mega academically competitive school, the teachers attended a presentation on stress-reduction techniques we could try with our students, since so many of them were constantly stressed.

 The presenters explained that focusing on an object for a few minutes and pausing our thoughts while doing is a helpful exercise to reduce stress and manage anxiety.
 They had the teachers try and simply notice what our breath felt like for a couple of minutes, and not to think during that time.